Thomaswang0822/AR_project3/Assets/Scripts/docs.md

 There are two possibilities:

 - Use the XR Ray Interactor's built in raycasting intersection stuff [^9].
-The AR Plane Manager adds detected planes as ARPlane objects in the hierarchy, under XR Origin/Trackables.
+The AR Plane Manager adds detected planes as objects with an AR Plane component in the hierarchy, under XR Origin/Trackables, so we can check if the object has the correct component, then access the AR Plane's `center` and `normal` field to do all the math.
 - Just get the ray from the XR Ray Interactor (the `effectiveRayOrigin` field of this component, which is a transform containing both position/origin and direction/forward), then use the AR Raycast Manager to do a raycast.
 The manager takes care of limiting raycast checks to just trackables (point cloud or, in our case, planes) [^11].

+Once we get

 # Useful Docs